talicopanda/social-media-influence-analysis/README.md

 >
 > We will then find the Granger-causality across the entire latent space of content by aggregating each individual fixed content causality.
 >
-> TODO (Clara): outlithe best aggregation methodold based on the stuff we discussed
+> TODO (Clara): outlithe best aggregation method based on our pros-cons discussion last time

 Values are computed on demand, output to the user, and stored in a `content_market` database.
 This has two purposes: 1) it allows values to be cached to reduce the time of future queries, and 2) It allows the `content_market` database to act as an output of our project, so that future research can populate certain content markets and then operate additional experiments using these content markets as input.